abwilson2002/startup/Notes.md

 Destructuring (Javascript): When you pull one or more (but not all) parts of an object out of that object.
 Requires knowing the name to get the proper key (think C++ maps).

 Javascript changeColor() {setColor (color === "red" ? "green" : "red");} if it is red, turn green, otherwise turn red.

+vi is a good console command to see files